Twin Tree Management LP Takes $1.08 Million Position in Cenovus Energy Inc. (NYSE:CVE)

 Several other institutional investors and hedge funds have also added to or reduced their stakes in CVE.
 Encompass Capital Advisors LLC acquired a new stake in shares of Cenovus Energy in the first quarter valued at approximately $41,316,000.
 BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp lifted its position in shares of Cenovus Energy by 594.2% in the second quarter.
 BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 4,869,486 shares of the oil and gas company’s stock valued at $46,638,000 after buying an additional 4,168,014 shares during the last quarter.
 Point72 Asset Management L.P. lifted its position in shares of Cenovus Energy by 404.6% in the first quarter.
 Point72 Asset Management L.P. now owns 4,793,773 shares of the oil and gas company’s stock valued at $36,020,000 after buying an additional 3,843,773 shares during the last quarter.
 TD Asset Management Inc. lifted its position in shares of Cenovus Energy by 15.0% in the first quarter.
 TD Asset Management Inc. now owns 23,452,190 shares of the oil and gas company’s stock valued at $176,146,000 after buying an additional 3,053,396 shares during the last quarter.
 Finally, Waratah Capital Advisors Ltd. lifted its position in shares of Cenovus Energy by 137.9% in the first quarter.
 Waratah Capital Advisors Ltd. now owns 4,504,634 shares of the oil and gas company’s stock valued at $33,835,000 after buying an additional 2,610,857 shares during the last quarter.
 49.30% of the stock is owned by institutional investors.

 CVE has been the subject of several research reports.
-BMO Capital Markets reissued a “buy” rating on shares of Cenovus Energy in a report on Monday.
+CIBC lifted their price target on Cenovus Energy from C$16.00 to C$20.00 and gave the stock an “outperform” rating in a report on Wednesday, July 14th.
+National Bank Financial lifted their price target on Cenovus Energy from C$19.50 to C$20.00 and gave the stock an “outperform” rating in a report on Monday, July 19th.
 JPMorgan Chase & Co. raised Cenovus Energy from a “neutral” rating to an “overweight” rating in a report on Tuesday, June 8th.
-Barclays lifted their price target on Cenovus Energy from C$11.00 to C$12.00 and gave the stock an “equal weight” rating in a report on Friday, July 16th.
-Royal Bank of Canada lifted their price target on Cenovus Energy from C$15.00 to C$16.00 and gave the stock an “outperform” rating in a report on Friday, July 30th.
-Finally, National Bank Financial lifted their price target on Cenovus Energy from C$19.50 to C$20.00 and gave the stock an “outperform” rating in a report on Monday, July 19th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and fourteen have given a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $13.07.
+The Goldman Sachs Group lifted their price target on Cenovus Energy from $11.00 to $12.50 and gave the stock a “buy” rating in a report on Tuesday.
+Finally, Credit Suisse Group upgraded Cenovus Energy from a “neutral” rating to an “outperform” rating and raised their price objective for the stock from $13.00 to $15.00 in a research note on Monday, July 19th.
+One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and fourteen have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average price target of $13.07.

 Cenovus Energy (NYSE:CVE) (TSE:CVE) last issued its quarterly earnings results on Wednesday, July 28th.
 The oil and gas company reported $0.11 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.29 by ($0.18).
 Cenovus Energy had a net margin of 0.43% and a negative return on equity of 2.61%.
 The business had revenue of $8.61 billion during the quarter.
 As a group, research analysts forecast that Cenovus Energy Inc. will post 0.8 EPS for the current fiscal year.